shreyaraghavendra/css_group_6/README.md

 ### Executing program

 All analysis is done in Jupyter Notebooks which utilize functions from python files.
+The main code and modules are available in the folder `code/functions` as .py files.

 Jupyter notebooks can be opened in JupyterLab or Visual Studio Code and executed by pressing `Run All`.

+### Testing and Development Details:

+* We have atleast 10% ‘assert’ statements inline
+* “pytest .” works and succeeds
+* Code is structured as a module with “__init__.py”
+* Functions documented in detail through docstrings

 ## Authors